Davek145/openhab-multiuser-proxy/doc/ROUTES.md

 ## openHAB App

+**NOT MAINTAINED:** This is legacy Basic UI Sitemaps functionality and it is no longer maintained in version 2 of openHAB MultiUser Proxy.
+Functionality is provided and shall be working, however by default these routes are turned off in [nginx](../nginx/README.md).

-Additional dynamic routes for the openHAB mobile app. - NOT MAINTAINED
+Additional dynamic routes for the openHAB mobile app.

 path | method | response type / request type | resource / description | required filtering | Approach
 -|-|-|-|-|-